Psst!! Did you miss Part 1?? Check it out by clicking here.

 Coming up in this Stress Soothers Series...

 I've got you covered every Tuesday in March.
-Check out the last two topics on the docket in this series:
+Check out the last two topics on the docket in this series (Click to get to the post!):

 - 3/21 - PART III - ADVOCACY & EARNING RESPECT